 What toys did Einstein play with?

 As parents, we want the best for our children.
 So when a product promises that it can create anything from Baby Einsteins to child prodigies, it is hard to resist.
 And there are plenty of companies targeting this weakness of ours!

 But what toys did the original baby Einstein play with?
 You'll be surprised.

 It is from these humble, simple toys that his intellect blossomed.
 Yet, today parents often end up buying sophisticated gizmos and gadgets in the belief that their child will be left behind in the great brain race if they do not.
 Little wonder that educational toys for 3 year olds or preschoolers have become so popular.

 These typical educational toys are often menu driven and unidirectional, hampering a child’s creativity, imagination and curiosity.
 They do not allow for creativity or experimentation.
 By showing the child how to think, they prevent the child's imagination and problem solving skills to kick in.

 Research shows that children are happiest with toys that are simple, have child friendly contours and provide a natural feel and texture that they enjoy.
-A simple wooden car, small train set or other educational toys can fire your 3 year old’s or little one’s imagination for hours.
+A simple wooden car or train set or other educational toys can fire your 3 year old’s or little one’s imagination for hours.

 In 2011, the Center for Early Childhood Education at Eastern Connecticut State University released the results of its TIMPANI (Toy to Inspire Mindful Play and Nurture Imagination) study.
 In the words of the study’s principal researcher, “Basic, open-ended toys tend to be more beneficial to children’s play and learning than some of the more elaborate and commercial toys that are on the market.”